TO226/iCal-Generator/README.md

 # iCal Generator Chrome Extension

-iCal Generator is a simple Chrome extension that allows you to easily create custom iCal files.
+iCal Generator is a simple Chrome extension that allows you to easily create custom ICS files.

 |Popup|
 |---|